eilonkr/ios-vibe-localizer/README.md

 ## Important Considerations

 ⚠️ **AI Token Usage and Costs**: This action uses OpenAI's API to generate translations, which may consume significant tokens depending on the number of strings and target languages.
-While optimized, translation costs can accumulate quickly, especially for large projects or frequent updates.
+While optimized, translation costs can accumulate quickly, especially for large projects, frequent updates or expensive model selection.

 **The developer of this action is not responsible for any OpenAI API charges incurred through its use.** Please monitor your OpenAI usage and set appropriate billing limits in your OpenAI account to avoid unexpected charges.